top of page

 CURRENT RESEARCH (SELECTION)

-We investigate the misappropriation of R&D subsidies and evaluate its consequences for policy effectiveness.
-Using Chinese firm-level data for 2001-2011, we identify that 42% of grantees misused R&D subsidies, accounting for 53% of total R&D subsidies.
-Misappropriation leads to a substantial loss of the causal impact of R&D subsidies, as measured by the difference of the intention-to-treat effect and complier average causal effect.
-Results show that R&D expenditures could have been stimulated beyond the subsidy amount (additionality), but noncompliance has resulted in medium-level partial crowding out.
-Overall, misappropriation has reduced the effectiveness of China’s R&D policy by more than half.
+We investigate the misuse of R&D subsidies and evaluate its consequences for policy effectiveness.
+Developing a theoretical framework and using Chinese firm-level data for 2001-2011, we identify that 42% of grantees misappropriated R&D subsidies for non-R&D purposes, accounting for 53% of total R&D subsidies.
+Misuse leads to a substantial loss in the causal impact of R&D subsidies, as measured by the difference between the intention-to-treat and complier average causal effect.
+R&D expenditures could have been stimulated beyond the subsidy amount (additionality), but misuse (noncompliance) resulted in medium-level partial crowding out, reducing the effectiveness of China’s R&D policy by more than half.

 The Anatomy of Chinese Innovation: Insights on Patent Quality and Ownership Funded by BMBF